Aashfa/ChatApp/README.md

-Project Report: MERN Stack Chat Application
+MERN Stack Chat Application

 Introduction
-This report outlines the development of a MERN-stack chat application that provides user authentication, real-time messaging capabilities, and a modern user interface.
+This file outlines the development of a MERN-stack chat application that provides user authentication, real-time messaging capabilities, and a modern user interface.
 The project aims to create a seamless communication tool using contemporary web technologies.

 Project Overview